gaps-closure/gaps-closure.github.io/docs/Java/03-02-02-constraint-model.md

 ### 2.2 Constraints on the Cross-Domain Control Flow

-The control flow can never leave an enclave, unless it is done through an approved cross-domain call, as expressed in the following constraints.
+The control flow can never leave an enclave unless it is done through an approved cross-domain call, as expressed in the following constraints.

 1) The only control edges allowed in the cross-domain cut are either call invocations or returns.

-2) For any call invocation edge in the cut, the method annotation of the method entry being called must have a CDF that allows (with or without redaction) the level of the label assigned to the callsite (caller).
+2) For any call invocation edge in the cut, the method annotation of the method entry being called must have a CDF that allows (with or without redaction) the level of the label assigned to the call site (caller).

 ```minizinc
 constraint :: "EdgeSourceEnclave"